tejuscs/ADBD-Labs/adb-kms/adb-kms.md

 That is it.
 You ACD will now be encrypted using an AES 256 key created and held by you in the Key Vault.

-Every Autonomous Database provisioned in this ACD will be encrypted using a separate encryption key.
+Every Autonomous AI Database provisioned in this ACD will be encrypted using a separate encryption key.
 There is no action required at the time of provisioning ADB thereby making the key management operation transparent to the ADB consumer.

 - However, both the ACD Fleet Admin and the ADB admin/developer may rotate ACD or ADB keys from the database console or via REST APIs.